Arbaaz Khan: Personal life

 Khan married model and actress Malaika Arora in 1998.
 They have a son, Arhaan Khan, born in 2002.
 The couple announced their separation on 28 March 2016 and officially divorced on 11 May 2017.

-Khan married make-up artist Sshura Khan on 24 December 2023.
+Khan married make-up artist Shura Khan on 24 December 2023.
 Their first child, a girl, was born on 5 October 2025.

 Controversies

 Accident

 On 1 July 2012, a 70-year-old woman was killed by a Land Cruiser owned by Khan, and the woman's family demanded compensation from the actor.
 However, the Khan family refused to pay compensation to the family, as the old woman had been disowned by her family.

 Betting

 In 2018, Arbaaz Khan confessed to having placed bets on Indian Premier League matches (IPL) in the previous five years.
 According to a police official, the Bollywood actor admitted that he had been betting on cricket matches for the past five to six years.
 Thane Police sources also informed that Arbaaz and the accused bookie—Sonu Jalan, a.k.a.
 Sonu Malad—were brought face-to-face during the interrogation.
 It was then that Arbaaz confessed about his betting involvement.